Destinations

 Take a break: Auracher Löchl

-One inn further on, the Auracher Löchl restaurant (a traditional inn more than 600 years old) serves excellent Kasspatzln with crispy roasted onions - in other words, cheese spaetzle.
+One inn further on, the Auracher Löchl restaurant (a traditional inn more than 600 years old) serves excellent Kasspatzln with crispy roasted onions.
 They taste particularly good in the rustic parlours with lots of dark wood.
-Incidentally, Karl Ganzer already appreciated the extraordinary atmosphere in the house: The composer of the famous Kufsteinlied was a frequent guest at the Auracher Löchl and sang his most famous work here.
+Incidentally, Karl Ganzer already appreciated the extraordinary atmosphere in the house.
+The composer of the famous “Kufsteinlied” song was a frequent guest at the Auracher Löchl and sang his most famous work here.

-From one of the parlours, you can even see into the gin bar below the Auracher Löchl, the "Stollen 1930".
-There are currently over 850 types of gin to choose from, with 888 different bottles still to come.
+From one of the parlours you can even see into the gin bar below the Auracher Löchl, the "Stollen 1930".
+There are currently over 850 types of gin to choose from, with thw owner aiming to amass a total of 888 different bottles.

 Auracher Löchl